-The average scores for the year among all LNAT test takers stood at around 22.
-Which indicates that applicants to this school scored higher than the global average.
+The average global scores for the year among all LNAT test takers stood at around 22.
+Which indicates that applicants to these schools scored higher than the global average.

 The higher scores roughly correlate with the higher ranking of the Law Schools.
 However, the story is so no simple.